fbpx

 Will I be able to drive myself home after a ketamine infusion session?

 Ketamine infusion therapy can temporarily affect your coordination and cognition.
-It is advised to arrange for a responsible adult to drive you home after the session.
+You must arrange for a responsible adult to drive you home after the session.
 It is also recommended to avoid operating heavy machinery or making important decisions for the remainder of the day.

 HOW MANY INFUSIONS DO I NEED?

-The standard ketamine infusion protocol for depression that has resulted from scientific trials and clinical experience around the U.S. is 4-6 infusions over a two-week period.
-We have found 4, rather than 6, initial infusions to be the most high yield.
+We recommend 6 infusions over a 3-4 week period.
+We have found this protocol to be the highest yield.
 It has been shown that serial infusions are more effective than single infusions, and the majority of patients who respond to ketamine treatment require maintenance infusions on an ongoing basis following the initial series.
 The frequency of these maintenance infusions varies greatly from person to person.
 It is important to note that ketamine infusions should not be viewed as a cure for depression, but rather a depression treatment that is a piece of a multi-modal approach that may include ongoing mental health therapy or other depression medication.

 Can ketamine infusion therapy help with suicidal thoughts or ideation?